OpenPrinting/cups-browsed/README.md

 - Highly configurable: Which printers are considered?
 For which type of printers queues are created?
 Cluster types and member printers? which names auto-created queues should get?
-DNS-SD and/or legacy browsing? ...
+DNS-SD and/or BrowsePoll? ...

 - Multi-threading allows several tasks to be done in parallel and assures responsiveness of the daemon when there is a large amount of